oysteijo/npy_array/README.md

     }

 ## Compilation/Install
-There is now a simple simple autoconf/automake setup.
+There is now a simple configure file provided (NOT autoconf/automake generated).
 From scratch:

-    aclocal
-    autoconf
-    automake --add-missing

     ./configure
     make